CHECKLIST ON WHAT IS NEEDED FOR YOUR NEW PETS:

 Hylines particularly need a high protein diet to keep them laying well and healthy.

-Hylines that do not get a high protein layer pellet adlib will develop health problems due to nutritional deficiencies.
-They are the “athlete” of the chicken world and require a diet that supports their performance.
-Most people do not related the health issues and laying problems that nutritional gaps cause in hylines as they generally happen around 6-12 months and creep up slowly over time,
+Hylines that do not get a high protein meat based layer pellet adlib will develop health problems due to nutritional deficiencies.
+Typically this comes in the form of egg perotinitis, egg bound, birds stop laying or have trouble laying regularly, egg deformaties and other health problems can also occur.
+Hylines are the “athlete” of the chicken world and require a diet that supports their performance.

 I cannot stress the importance of a high protein diet for their birds enough.